kubernetes/enhancements/keps/sig-api-machinery/1965-kube-apiserver-identity/README.md

 post-start-hook in kube-apiserver.
 The refresh rate, lease duration will be configurable through kube-apiserver flags

-The format of the lease will be `kube-apiserver-<hash-using-hostname>`.
+The format of the lease will be `apiserver-<hash-using-hostname>`.
 A hash based on the hostname is used for two reasons:
 1. To ensure that a `kube-apiserver` that is restarting will attempt to obtain its previous lease, avoiding system churn when a kube-apiserver Lease is garbage collected.
 2. Avoiding the need to truncate the lease name when using longer hostnames that exceed the 64 character limit for object names, which can lead to naming conflicts.

 Each lease will have a `kubernetes.io/hostname` label with the actual hostname seen by kube-apiserver which cluster admins can use to determine which kube-apiserver owns a Lease object.
 However, the holder identity of the lease (`lease.spec.holderIdentity`) will be uniquely generated per start-up, which can be used as an indicator for ownership churn of the lease.
-All kube-apiserver leases will also have a component label `k8s.io/component=kube-apiserver`.
+All leases will also have a `apiserver.kubernetes.io/identity` label, to uniquely distinguish leases between kube-apiserver or extension apiservers.

-In the future, we may consider providing a flag in `kube-apiserver` to override the lease name, but we don't anticipate needing this today.

 ### Test Plan